-- 1. Current information regarding their specific teacher education program. - 2.
-Language-Other-than-English (LOTE) requirements (6 college credits) or equivalent. - 3.
+- 1. Current information regarding their specific teacher education program. - Language-Other-than-English (LOTE) requirements (6 college credits) or equivalent. - Mathematical process requirement.
+Students in the Childhood Special Education program must complete two 3-credit mathematics courses, MAT 2005 Mathematics for Elementary Teachers I: Number Systems and MAT 2006 Mathematics for Elementary Teachers II: Geometry and Measurement; - 4.
 Information for taking the mandatory New York State Teacher Certification Examinations.
-All students who complete their programs on or before May 1, 2014, will be required to take four separate examinations: the Academic Literacy Skills Test, the Educating All Students Test, the Teacher Performance Assessment (Portfolio), and the Contest Specialty Test (CST).
-Students must complete and pass the Academic Literacy Skills Test prior to Student Teaching I in their junior (third) year.
-The three remaining exams should be taken prior to Term III of their senior (fourth) year.
-Please see current checklist for updates on these new exams. - 4.
-Forms, including the Introductory Fieldwork and Seminar in Education Application, the Teacher Education Program Application, the Student Teaching I Application and the Student Teaching II Application; requirements; procedures; policy statements; and application deadlines and so forth. - 5.
-Other requirements, such as required G.P.A. for acceptance into the Teacher Education Program and Student Teaching (2.7 G.P.A. is required in both the academic major or concentration and in the Teacher Education courses) and New York State Teacher Certification requirements.
+All students who complete their programs on or after May 1, 2014, will be required to take five separate examinations: the Academic Literacy Skills Test (ALST), the Educating All Students Test (EAS), the Education Teacher Performance Assessment (edTPA), Content Specialty Test (CST): Students with Disabilities, and the Content Specialty Test (CST) Multi-Subject: Teachers of Childhood.
+Please refer to the most recent Checklist for Teacher Education Candidates to review recommended test timelines and other exam updates.
+It should be noted that all students will take the edTPA during their Student Teaching II experience in their final year; - 5.
+Forms, including the Introductory Fieldwork and Seminar in Education Application, the Teacher Education Program Application, the Student Teaching I Application and the Student Teaching II Application; requirements; procedures; policy statements; and application deadlines and so forth. - 6.
+Other requirements, such as required GPA for acceptance into the Teacher Education Program and Student Teaching (2.7 GPA is required in both the academic major or concentration and in the Teacher Education courses) or changes in the New York State Teacher Certification requirements.
+No waivers or exceptions are granted.
+Please note that pending new national accreditation requirements, the content area and pedagogical core minimum GPAs are subject to change.
+Consult the most recent Checklist for Teacher Education Candidates for updates, or consult your academic advisor.